corndeladmin/ZooManagementSystem-CSharp/README.md

 4. Open a command-prompt in the project folder.
    Your trainer can show you how to do this, if you need any help.

-5. Change directory to "TableTennisTable-CSharp", and run this command to run your code:
+5. Change directory to "ZooManagement-CSharp", and run this command to run your code:
    `dotnet run`